Sustainability at DATEV Challenge Roth powered by hep

 For several years now, we have not used plastic dishes at the Volunteer Party nor the Bernbach Pasta Party, in favour of reusable plates and stainless steel cutlery.
 In the future, disposable tableware will also be provided in the Triathlon Park beer gardens.

-As with the Dreams Cannot be Cancelled Run powered by DATEV, the race pack will be digital.
+The goody bag is digital.
 This means there will be no more paper or plastic flyers in the race pack (but of course you’ll still find some great gifts from our partners and sponsors).

 As early as 2020, we developed an exciting and innovative project to make all the clappers and supporter materials recyclable.
 We’ve also addressed issues on the subject of waste separation and we look forward to implementing these and other new developments in the future.